sachinfer/SmartOps/README.md

 ## 📊 Current Project Status

 - Main app and anomaly service are deployed and running in GKE.
-- Dashboard is deployed and exposed via LoadBalancer with a clean, modern interface.
+- Dashboard is deployed and exposed via LoadBalancer with a modern Plotly-Dash interface.
 - All services are built and deployed automatically via GitHub Actions with improved failure handling.
 - Anomaly detection is live, logging to both SQLite and MongoDB Atlas.
 - Dashboard visualizes live and historical anomaly data from SQLite (and MongoDB if configured).